ttretau/gold-iban-input/README.md

 ## Validation
 The input is validated via country based length and checksum.

+The input can be automatically validated as the user is typing by using the `auto-validate` and `required` attributes.
+For manual validation, the element also has a `validate()` method, which returns the validity of the input as well sets any appropriate error messages and styles.

+See `Polymer.PaperInputBehavior` for more API docs.

 ### Styling

 See `Polymer.PaperInputContainer` for a list of custom properties used to